Buda Brown

-Buda Hosmer Brown (June 10, 1894 – August 12, 1962) was a political figure in British Columbia.
+Buda Hosmer Brown (née Jenkins; June 10, 1894 – August 12, 1962) was a political figure in British Columbia.
 She represented Vancouver-Point Grey in the Legislative Assembly of British Columbia from 1956 to 1962 as a Social Credit member.

-She was born Buda Hosmer Jenkins in Bellingham, Washington, the daughter of William D. Jenkins, and later married Donald Cameron Brown.
+She was born in Bellingham, Washington, the daughter of William D. Jenkins, and later married Donald Cameron Brown.
 She served eight years as a Vancouver Parks commissioner.
 Brown ran unsuccessfully as a Progressive Conservative candidate in the federal riding of Vancouver—Burrard in 1953 before being elected to the provincial assembly as a member of the Social Credit party.
-Brown served in the provincial cabinet as minister without portfolio.
+Brown served in the provincial cabinet as minister without portfolio from November 28, 1960 to her death.
 She died in office at the age of 68.